predator-rwx/crun/README.md

 ##You will be presented with a menu with the following options:

-Run: Compile and run a C program.
+Run: Compile and run a C program....
-Edit code: Edit an existing C program.
+Edit code: Edit an existing C program....
-New file: Create a new file.
+New file: Create a new file....
-Rename file: Rename an existing file.
+Rename file: Rename an existing file....
-Delete file: Delete an existing file.
+Delete file: Delete an existing file....
-List files: List files in the current directory.
+List files: List files in the current directory....
-Copy file: Copy an existing file with a new name.
+Copy file: Copy an existing file with a new name....
-Exit: Exit the script.
+Exit: Exit the script....
 Follow the on-screen prompts to interact with the script.

 ## Author